Cuates/centosinstall/system/terminal/ReadMe.md

       * Navigate to the ZSH_THEME and modify it with "powerlevel10k/powerlevel10k"
         * ZSH_THEME="powerlevel10k/powerlevel10k"
   * Save and quit file
-* If not want to quit terminal then
+* If you do not want to quit terminal to get the new chanages then source the zshrc file
   * `source ~/.zshrc`
 * On initial install you will need to get true type fonts ttf
   * Following the onscreen prompts